payu-org/payu/docs/source/usage.rst

 Naming schemes will depend a lot on the use case.
-For example if the goal is to create a set of related experiments to explore a number of unrelated idealised configurations, it could be convenient to have a single respository named ``mom5_idealised``.
+For example if the goal is to create a set of related experiments to explore a number of unrelated idealised configurations, it could be convenient to have a single directory named ``mom5_idealised``.
 The branches could then correspond to well known idealised configurations: ``bowl1``, ``single_column``, ``dome`` and ``double_gyre``.
 Running experiments from these four branches would result in experiment names like: